idleberg/atom-moo/README.md

 1. Change directory to `~/.atom/packages/`
 2. Clone repository `git clone https://github.com/idleberg/atom-moo.git moo`

+## Usage

+All snippets are triggered using the `moo`-prefix, followed by the caption of the original ASCII cow files.
+For reference, these are included in the `src` folder.

 ## License

 This work is licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.